solidarychain/solidarychain-development-monorepo/NOTES.md

   - [Debug restartEnv.sh : chaincode works in debug bug not with restartEnv.sh](#debug-restartenvsh--chaincode-works-in-debug-bug-not-with-restartenvsh)
   - [Hurley and fix Globall install](#hurley-and-fix-globall-install)
   - [Lerna Fix problem of install dependencies](#lerna-fix-problem-of-install-dependencies)
+  - [After Update to new Packages we have Conversion of type 'FlatConvectorModel<Asset>[]' to type 'Asset[]' may be a mistake because neither type sufficiently overlaps with the other](#after-update-to-new-packages-we-have-conversion-of-type-flatconvectormodelasset-to-type-asset-may-be-a-mistake-because-neither-type-sufficiently-overlaps-with-the-other)

 This is a simple NestJs starter, based on above links, I only extended it with a few things like **swagger api**, **https**, **jwt**, and other stuff, thanks m8s